mongodb/genny/evergreen/system_perf/README.md

 # Auto-generated Genny Tasks

+!!! warning AutoRun in Genny is deprecated and no longer used

+    AutoRun is no longer available in Genny.
+This documentation is kept for historical purposes only.

 This folder contains the task defintions and buildvariant assignments for the Genny workloads with `AutoRun` sections.
-These files are automatically generated and should never be updated manually.
+They are kept for backwards compatibility purposes only for older versions of the mongo repository, and should not be modified.

+Any modifications to what Genny tasks should run should happen in the Evergreen Configuration found in the [DSI Repo](https://github.com/10gen/dsi/tree/master/evergreen/system_perf).

 ## Patch-testing a new Genny Workload